MOZGIII/alterpath/README.md

 ## Notes

-If the item you're adding is already in `PATH`,
+If the item you're adding is already in `PATH`, it will not be added again by default, but you can use `-f` to force add it.

 ## Contributing